Chalkwell: History

 The Crow Stone (less often called London Stone) stands high on a plinth on the mud on the Thames Estuary foreshore facing the south end of Chalkwell Avenue.
 The line, known as the Yantlet Line, between the Crow Stone and the London Stone, Yantlet Creek, almost due south on the other shore of the Thames is the eastern limit of the jurisdiction of the Port of London Authority (PLA).
 This is relevant to local byelaws such as for a locally qualified maritime pilot into and out of port of larger vessels and the PLA's authority to police navigation (which also reserves the right to go in hot pursuit).
 It was designated as a Grade II listed building in July 2021.
 This is the third stone erected on the Chalkwell foreshore, the original being placed in 1285, before the replacement from 1755 was found to be cracked and was moved to Priory Park.

 Governance

-Chalkwell is an electoral ward of Southend-on-Sea covering Chalkwell.
+Chalkwell is an electoral ward within the unitary authority of the Southend-on-Sea City Council.
+The ward forms part of the Southend West and Leigh constituency.
+As of January 2026, the MP for this constituency is David Burton-Sampson of the Labour Party, who took office in July 2024.
 It is represented by three local government councillors, each elected to serve a four-year term.
+As of January 2026, these currently are: James Courtenay (Conservative), Stephen Habermel (Conservative) and Nigel Folkard (Conservative).
+The latter also holds the position of Mayor, inaugurated as the 104th first citizen of the City in May 2025.